July 8, 2025, 2:21 am | Read time: 6 minutes

 The vagus nerve plays a key role in the unconscious control of vital bodily functions.
 As the tenth cranial nerve, it extends from the brainstem through the neck and chest to the abdomen.
 Along its path, it branches out to numerous organs–including the heart, lungs, liver, spleen, kidneys, and digestive organs–and connects them to the brain.2

-HRV: Measure of Regulatory Ability
+HRV: Measure of regulatory ability

 Not everyone possesses this ability to the same extent.
 According to the German Heart Foundation, people with anxiety and panic disorders have an increased risk of heart attacks.
-“It is believed that their brain can no longer sufficiently suppress anxiety reactions, their vagus nerve is inhibited, and they fall into chronic stress.”
+“It is believed that their brain can no longer sufficiently suppress anxiety reactions, their vagus nerve is inhibited, and they thus fall into chronic stress.”

 According to Weber, people with an active vagus nerve and high HRV benefit from better concentration, emotional control, and higher emotional well-being.
 Findings suggest “that better awareness of one’s own feelings is associated with more stable heart action–and can thus be a protective factor.”

-Measures to Strengthen the Vagus Nerve
+Measures to strengthen the vagus nerve

 The German Heart Foundation recommends a series of measures to activate the vagus nerve and simultaneously reduce the risk of heart attacks: